bandarupallirajesh/my_repo/docs/features.md

-# feature1: created new features
+# feature1: created new feature1